valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 ));
 ```

+&nbsp;
 ## Filtering Out Errors

-Its common that you might want to prevent automatic capture of certain areas.
-Ideally you simply would avoid calling out to Sentry in that case, but that’s often easier said than done.
-Instead, you can provide a function which the SDK will call before it sends any data, allowing you both to mutate that data, as well as prevent it from being sent to the server.
+To prevent automatic capture of certain areas, you can provide a function which the SDK will call before it sends any data, allowing you both to mutate that data, as well as prevent it from being sent to the server.

 ```php
 $sentryClient->setSendCallback(function($data) {